RHReynolds/MarkerGenes/README.md

 install_github("RHReynolds/MarkerGenes")
 ```

-In addition, to access the various datasets, please clone the repository.
+To access the various datasets, please clone the repository to your local directory.

 ## Brief description <a name="description"></a>
 Resource that contains: